All-In: Local Policy Solutions to Build Equitable Cities

 March 23, 2017

 Despite low unemployment rates overall, workers of color continue to face high-levels of joblessness in many cities.
 In response, leaders in Minneapolis and New Orleans have developed targeted strategies to connect Black workers to good jobs in growing industries.
 On March 23, we discussed the findings of our recent analysis of employment inequality in metros (in partnership with the USC Program for Environmental and Regional Equity), and shared focused jobs strategies being implemented by the Northside Funders Group in Minneapolis and the Network for Economic Opportunity in New Orleans.
-Check out the webinar archive.

 On March 29, PolicyLink hosted a webinar discussion on the latest research and strategies state and local leaders can use to ensure that judicial fines and fees do not contribute to burdensome debt, housing and employment barriers, and increased imprisonment and recidivism for low-income communities and people of color.
 For several years, researchers have looked at the role of the justice system nationwide in placing low-income people and people of color into serious financial disrepair.
 While "debtors' prisons" are technically outlawed, courts throughout the nation have used loopholes in the law to place people in jail for the nonpayment of fines and fees.
-See the webinar archive.

 Sanctuary Space: Creating Safe Communities For All